Lesser Amberjack

 Colors

-Olive-green to brownish-purple back with silvery-white sides and belly; features a distinctive dark 'eyebrow' stripe from the eye to the dorsal fin.
+Olive-green or brownish back fading to silvery-white sides and belly; features a dark diagonal band running from the eye to the origin of the first dorsal fin.

 Key Features